reinert/requestor/README.md

 ```

 You may do any other useful async task, like performing heavy hash processes using *web workers*, before sending the request.

 Additionally, Requestor allows you to register an Auth `Provider` instead of the `Auth` instance.
-This is just a **factory** that will create new `Auth` instances for each request.
-You'll find it
-very useful when you need to implement authentication mechanisms that requires some state management,
-like the `DigestAuth`.
-Check an example below of how to register an `Auth.Provider`:

-Additionally, Requestor allows you to register an Auth `Provider` instead of the `Auth` instance.
 It's just a **factory**
 that will create new `Auth` instances for each request.
 You'll find it really valuable when implementing authentication mechanisms